 Clean up our diet

 Keeping your blood sugar levels in check, and feeling your body with nutrients at every meal is vital for eliminating PMS.
-Processed foods and certain sensitivities like gluten, dairy and alcohol can add fuel to the hormone fire, so sometimes an elimination diet it needed to see how you feel.
+Processed foods and certain sensitivities can add fuel to the hormone fire, so sometimes an elimination diet it needed to see how you feel.